suzylebel/Password-Generator/README.md

 After the user clicks on the red generate password button they are prompted with a series of questions to answer so my code can create them a password.

+The user has to:
+1. select a # between 8 and 128
+2. Select at least one:
+  a. speical chracter
+  b. upper case letter
+  c. lower case letter
+  d. number

+If these are met then a random password will be generated and returned to the user on the screen.

  While statements:
  I created 2 while statements that alert the user if what they have selected or typed in is not a valid statement.
  If they select a number less than 8 or over 128 (or invalid things such as letters) it will alert them to "try again" and select a number so a password can be generated.